 Business sponsors are required to “test” the local labour market before lodging their nomination.
 This means they need to provide information about their efforts to hire Australian workers (ie citizens and permanent residents) and on what basis they have determined there is no suitable local candidate.

 Please note there are a number of exemptions to the Labour Market Testing requirement, including where it would conflict with Australia’s international trade obligations.
-At Hartman Immigration Lawyers we can advise you further about whether an exemption applies to your circumstances.
+At Hartman Immigration we can advise you further about whether an exemption applies to your circumstances.